-There are few better ways to improve employee satisfaction and retention than building strong leaders.
-Leaders who are adept at communication, providing feedback and exhibiting values hit the sweet spot with new and existing hires.
+Leaders who are adept at communicating, providing feedback, and exhibiting cultural sensitivity hit the sweet spot with new and existing hires.

 - Attract and retain talent: Employee retention is 20 times greater at companies with a focus on leadership development.
 That is a huge difference!

-- Increase organizational agility and success in navigating change: When facing an unpredictable business environment, 86 percent of companies with strategic leadership development programs can respond rapidly, compared with 52 percent off companies with less mature leadership programs.
+- Increase organizational agility and success in navigating change: When facing an unpredictable business environment, 86% of companies with strategic leadership development programs can respond rapidly, compared with 52% off companies with less mature leadership programs.

-Over 80 percent of organizations say that it is important to develop leaders at all levels, yet only 5 percent have actually done so.
+Over 83% of organizations say that it is important to develop leaders at all levels, yet only 5% have actually done so.
 The reason for the disconnect between belief and actions comes from the fact that many leaders don’t know where to start.

-The first thing to know is that there are many leadership development options out there ranging from the simple to complex.
-When implementing a leadership development program, pick a model and mold it to better fit the individual organization’s needs.
-One example of a proven model is the Harvard Business Review’s “Three Buckets” model.
-This model makes categorizing leadership traits clear, as you separate the abilities of your employees into three buckets; personal development, team leadership and execution leadership.
-Using this model, you can assess how well leaders exhibit your leadership values and how then to address any leadership gaps.
+One example of a proven model is Harvard Business Review’s “Three Buckets.”
+This model makes categorizing leadership traits clear, as you separate the abilities of your employees into three buckets: personal development, team leadership, and execution leadership.
+Using this model, you can assess how well leaders exhibit your leadership values and then address any leadership gaps.

 - Protect against overload.
 Build in the expectation that time is needed to reflect, practice, plan, and implement change during the development process.